ljf-priv-git/gitskills/readme.txt

-Creeating a new branch is quick.
+Creeating a new branch is quick AND simple.